Bookkeeping for freelancers: tax, invoices and cash

 How much time should I spend on bookkeeping each week?

-Most freelancers need 30 minutes to an hour per week for basic bookkeeping.
-Using accounting software with bank feeds and automated categorisation reduces this significantly.
-The key is little and often, rather than a monthly marathon.
+Most freelancers need 30 minutes to an hour per week.
+Accounting software with bank feeds reduces this further.
+The key is little and often rather than a monthly marathon.

 Do I need separate bank accounts for my freelance business?

-You're not legally required to have a separate business account as a sole trader, but it makes bookkeeping much easier.
-A dedicated account keeps business transactions clearly separated from personal spending and simplifies tax calculations.
+You're not legally required to have a separate account as a sole trader.
+However, a dedicated business account makes bookkeeping much easier by keeping business and personal transactions clearly separated.

 What happens if I make a mistake in my bookkeeping?

 Mistakes happen and they're usually fixable.
 Accounting software lets you edit or reverse incorrect entries.
 If you spot an error after submitting your tax return, you can amend it through HMRC's online portal.
-For significant errors, consult your accountant.
+Consult your accountant for significant errors.

 How long should I keep my bookkeeping records?

-According to official guidance, HMRC requires you to keep your records for at least five years after the 31 January submission deadline for the relevant tax year.
-For example, if you sent your 2022 to 2023 tax return by 31 January 2024, you must keep those records until at least the end of January 2029.
+HMRC requires you to keep your records for at least five years after the 31 January submission deadline.
+For example, records for your 2022-23 tax return (submitted by January 2024) must be kept until January 2029.

 Should I hire a bookkeeper or use accounting software?

 Many freelancers start with accounting software and handle bookkeeping themselves.
 As your business grows or your time becomes more valuable, hiring a bookkeeper makes sense.
-Software like Xero lets you collaborate with a bookkeeper easily, sharing access to the same real-time data.
+Most cloud software lets you collaborate with a bookkeeper by sharing access to the same real-time data.

 Disclaimer